InchanterX/lab_2_shell_M/README.md

-import src.infrastructure.constants as constants # you can easily access basic vars through constants from src.infrastructure.logger import logger # logger call from src.services.help_call import Helper # all services are stored in src.services
+import src.infrastructure.constants as constants # you can easily access basic vars through constants from src.infrastructure.logger import logger # logger call from src.services.help_call import Helper # all services are stored in src.services from src.services.command_logger import CommandLogger # service to log your command with one call

 class Pwd: